pirhoo/spytula/docs/contributing.md

 ## Code of Conduct

-We expect all contributors to follow the [Code of Conduct](https://github.com/pirhoo/spytula/blob/main/CODE_OF_CONDUCT.md) when participating in the Spytula community.
+We expect all contributors to follow the [Code of Conduct](https://github.com/pirhoo/spytula/blob/main/CODE_OF_CONDUCT.md) when contributing to Spytula.